clifer/eth-project-manager/README.md

-# React, Redux and Authentication Truffle Box
+# Authenticate, Manage Profile, Organziations and Projects, Solidity, React, Redux and Authentication

-In addition to Webpack and React, this box adds: react-router, redux and redux-auth-wrapper for authentication powered by a smart contract.
-Great for building your own auth system.
+Using Solidity, Webpack and React, this DAPP builds on Truffle's react-auth box.
+A great starting point for building your own project management system.

 ## Installation